Frequently Asked Questions

 Q. When is your next book coming out?

 A. This is always changing.
-Few ways to keep up with it: subscribe to my my weekly newsletter; subscribe to my regular newsletter; follow me on Facebook; on Twitter; or check out my Current Projects page.
+Few ways to keep up with it: this site for starters, or you can sign up to my free weekly Substack newsletter, subscribe to my regular newsletter, or you can follow me on Facebook on Twitter.
+Any of that will change!

 Q. How do I contact you?

-Q. I\’m a publisher/magazine and I want to publish something of yours for a huge amount of money.
+Q. I’m a publisher and I want to publish something of yours for a huge amount of money.

 A. Allan Guthrie of The North Literary Agency is my literary agent. firstname.lastname@example.org

-A. Talk to Allan Guthrie of The North Literary Agency is my literary agent. email@example.com
+A. Talk to Allan Guthrie of The North Literary Agency, my literary agent. email@example.com

 Q. Are your books available in audiobook?

-A. The first five Fenchurch books and the first three Cullens are available in audiobook.
-The Carter books will be.
+A. The first three Cullens and all of the Dodds books are available in audiobook.
+The Carter books are.
 As for the rest… something to add to my todo list.

 Q. Love your cover artist!
 Who is he?